Florida HVAC license and insurance requirements

 • Submit an electronic copy of your fingerprints for a background check.

-• Demonstrate financial responsibility through an official credit report with a FICO credit score above 660, or proof of completion of a 14-hour financial responsibility course approved by the Board.
+• Demonstrate financial responsibility through an official credit report with a FICO credit score above 660 or supply proof of completion of a 14-hour financial responsibility course approved by the Construction Industry Licensing Board.

 • Provide proof that you have resolved any liens, judgments or bankruptcies, if applicable.